Skip to content

 Terminal window

-npx impact-gate plan --path . --since origin/main
+npx impact-gate review --path . --since origin/main --generate

 Terminal window

-npx impact-gate plan --path . --since v2.1.0
+npx impact-gate plan --path . --since origin/main # coverage plan + artifacts

 Why The AI Path Is Safer Than Raw Generation